dd32/td-gh-ex/readme.txt

 == Description ==

-Base WP is the perfect theme for your next blog or e-commerce project.
-There are several layout & color options to personalize your site, multiple widget regions, a responsive design and much more.
-Base WP is e-commerce (WooCommerce and Easy Digital Downloads) ready and fully integrated with the most popular free plugins for WordPress like Beaver Page Builder, Yoast Seo, JetPack and many more.
+Base WP is a basic blog or business, responsive and clean coded, WordPress theme.
+Base WP is e-commerce, multilingual ready, SEO friendly and cross-browser compatible.
+The theme is fully integrated with the most popular and free plugins for Wordpress like WooCommerce, Easy Digital Downloads, Yoast Seo, Beaver Builder, and much more.
+You can customize the theme via the Customizer, use this theme as an ecommerce or as a simple blogging platform.

 == Installation ==